Pahoeh0e/SOC_Home_Lab/Operations/Operation-Kerberoast/README.md

 ## Discovery: SPN Enumeration

-Foothold: svc-splunk (displayed in AD as "Sam") — a standard, non-privileged domain user with no elevated group membership.
-This is the key precondition for the entire attack: Kerberoasting requires no special privileges, only a valid authenticated domain account.
+Foothold: svc-splunk (displayed in AD as "Sam") a standard, non-privileged domain user with no elevated group membership.
+This is the key condition for the entire attack: Kerberoasting requires no special privileges, only a valid authenticated domain account.

-From the analyst workstation, logged in as svc-splunk, enumerate every account in the domain with a registered Service Principal Name (SPN) — the prerequisite for Kerberoasting, since only SPN-bearing accounts can be targeted:
+From the analyst workstation Sam enumerates every account in the domain with a registered Service Principal Name (SPN), since only SPN-bearing accounts can be targeted:

 ``` cmd
 setspn -Q */*

 ```

-This is a legitimate LDAP query available to any authenticated domain user — it cannot be restricted without breaking normal Kerberos service lookups.
+This is a legitimate LDAP query available to any authenticated domain user so it cannot be restricted without breaking normal Kerberos service lookups.
 The Kerberoast account appeared in the results with a registered SPN.

 ![setspn.png](https://github.com/Pahoeh0e/SOC_Home_Lab/blob/main/Operations/Screenshots/Setspn-Q-kerberoast.png)